ClosingBracket/osv/README.md

 If your intention is to try to run your app on OSv with least effort, you should pursue the 'capstan' route.
-For introduction please read this [crash course](https://github.com/cloudius-systems/osv/wiki/Build-and-run-apps-on-OSv-using-Capstan) and for more details about capstan read [this](https://github.com/cloudius-systems/capstan#documentation).
+For introduction please read this [crash course](https://github.com/cloudius-systems/osv/wiki/Build-and-run-apps-on-OSv-using-Capstan) and for more details about capstan read [this documentation](https://github.com/cloudius-systems/capstan#documentation).

 If you are comfortable with make and GCC toolchain and want to try the latest OSv code, then you should read remaining part of this page to guide you how to setup your development environment and build OSv kernel and application images.

-### Setting up development environment
+## Setting up development environment

 OSv can only be built on a 64-bit x86 Linux distribution.
 Please note that this means the "x86_64" or "amd64" version, not the 32-bit "i386" version.